You are here

 Did You Know?

-- The best time to instill safe driving practices is long before a teen gets a license- driver education starts with parents as role models.
+- The best time to instill safe passenger and driving practices is long before a teen gets a license- driver education starts with parents as role models.

-In 2010, Safe Kids created Countdown2Drive, a national education program designed to help parents begin a discussion about what teens need to do before they drive to demonstrate they are ready for the responsibility of taking the family car on the road.
+Safe Kids created Countdown2Drive, a national education program designed to help parents begin a discussion about what teens need to do before they drive to demonstrate they are ready for the responsibility of taking the family car on the road.
 This initiative is an easy to use, Web-based program designed to help parents discuss and reinforce key safety habits with their kids that can protect them when riding with other drivers.
-These same behaviors will help keep teens safe after they earn their own driver’s license.
+These same behaviors will help keep teens safe after they earn a driver’s license.

-Our work to promote safety behind the wheel is made possible by General Motors and the General Motors Foundation, widely recognized for their continuing commitment and dedication to children and families.
+Our work to promote safety behind the wheel is made possible by General Motors, a company widely recognized for their continuing commitment and dedication to children and families.